mhonen/TributePage/README.md

 # TributePage
 <h1>My attempt to create my first html page with css.
-This was a project to comp[lete in freeCodeCamp</h1>
+This was a project to complete in freeCodeCamp</h1>

 <h2>Basic HTML and CSS</h2>